usdigitalresponse/univaf/README.md

   --states                 Comma-separated list of states to query for
-                           multi-state sources (e.g. vaccinespotter)    [string] --vaccinespotter-states  Overrides the `--states` option for vaccinespotter [string]
+                           multi-state sources (e.g. vaccinespotter)    [string] --vaccinespotter-states  Overrides the `--states` option for vaccinespotter [string] --rite-aid-states        Overrides the `--states` option for riteAidApi [string]
 ```